Carolina Beach State Park Guide: Calling Active Vacationers

 Events and Guided Hikes

 Park rangers at Carolina Beach State Park also offer free hikes and educational programs throughout the year.
-One popular option is the Biological Wonderland Hike, which departs on select Saturdays at 2 p.m., and explores how each habitat affects the park’s plants and animals.
+One popular option is Biological Wonderland Hike, which departs on select Saturdays, and explores how each habitat affects the park’s plants and animals.
 In April and May, join the fun at the annual Star Party and Marina Day.
-Both events promise family-friendly fun, activities and opportunities to meet other nature lovers.
+Both events promise family-friendly fun and opportunities to meet other nature lovers.